rnkn/envbot/README.md

 # envbot

-I wanted a shell script that would allow directory-specifc environment variables with a simple `.env` file in the directory, hence envbot.
+envbot is a Bash script that, upon changing directory, looks for an `.env` file in the current working directory and parent directories and sets environment variables accordingly.

+Existing environment variables are cached and reset when changing to another directory.

+An `.env` file in a lower directory takes precedence over one in a higher directory.

 ## Installation

-Source this script from your `.bashrc` (sourcing from `.bash_profile` will not work for non-login shells).
+Source this script from your `.bash_profile` or `.bashrc`.

 The format of `.env` file is as you'd expect, and allows for parameter
 expansion: